cloudposse/atmos/README.md

 ## Introduction

-Atmos (`atmos` CLI) is a workflow automation tool.
+[Atmos](https://atmos.tools) is a workflow automation tool.
 Atmos is lets you take a complex workflow and turn it into a parameterized CLI.
 You can then run the CLI anywhere, such as locally or in CI/CD.

 The project consists of both a library and a command-line tool for provisioning, managing and orchestrating workflows across various toolchains.
 You can